Re2team/qb-vault/README.md

 in sh_config.lua change
 ```
 Config.SaleAvailableForJob=true
-Config.jobName="warehouseman"   <!-- job you make it in shared file -->
+Config.jobName="warehouseman"   --job you make it in shared file
 ```